-A tutor can tailor lessons your skills and learning style, or tweak lessons to focus on the things you need the most help with.
+A tutor can tailor lessons your skills and learning style, or tweak lessons to focus on the things you need the most.
 Sometimes you need something explained in a few different ways before you can “get” it.
 You don’t get that kind of help from a textbook or software!

 It’s insurance against giving up.
 Remember I said that the biggest risk is that you’ll just give up?
 A tutor is your insurance against that.
 They’ll keep you motivated, hold you accountable, and help you get unstuck when you just don’t get something.

-Italki is the biggest one-on-one tutoring service out there, and you can find tutors of varying quality for practically any language under the sun.
+Italki is the best and biggest one-on-one tutoring service out there, and you can find tutors of varying quality for practically any language under the sun.

-Italki gives you the chance to connect with native Italian speakers and you can schedule ‘lessons’ in the shape of skype conversations to practice your spoken Italian.
+Italki gives you the chance to connect with Italian speakers and you can schedule ‘lessons’ in the shape of skype conversations to practice your spoken Italian.
 There are a huge number of registered teachers, tutors or language partners to choose who you can send a message to or book a lesson with.

-This app is perfect for Italian students who just want the opportunity to practice.
+This app is perfect for students who just want the opportunity to practice.
 It is very easy to use and very easy to find what you are looking for.
-There is also an excellent notebook feature where you can submit something you have written in Italian and a native speaker will review and correct it.
+There is also an excellent notebook feature where you can submit something you have written and a native speaker will review and correct it.

-Italki is perfect for students who want a more interactive experience while they learn Italian, and although it may not be suitable for beginners, it is very useful for helping you get to grips with what is perhaps the most difficult part of learning Italian – speaking it.
+Italki is perfect for students who want a more interactive experience while they learn Italian, and although it may not be suitable for beginners, it is very useful for helping you get to grips with what is perhaps the most difficult part of learning a language – speaking it.